taskswithcode/probability_for_ml_notebooks/README.md

 ### Introduction to Machine Learning _(no prerequisite† )_

-An approach to understand any concept in three steps
+Understand any concept in three steps
- 1. Youtube/Tiktok short explaining a concept in under a minute
+ 1. Youtube/Tiktok short explains a concept in under a minute
- 2. Code walkthrough video of a Notebook implementing the concept
+ 2. Youtube video walks through code that implements the concept
- 3. Hands-on learning by tinkering with the Notebook
+ 3. Tinker with Notebook for hands-on learning

 _† No prerequisite other than basic high school math - all other concepts required for machine learning are explained_